hyperledger/aries-rfcs/concepts/0014-didcomm-message-anatomy/README.md

 #### Message Type
 Every message contains a message type which allows the context of the message to be established and therefore process the content, see [here](https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0020-message-types/README.md) for more information.
-It is also important to note that in DID Comms the message identification does not identify the message in isolation, messages are instead organized into `protocols`, these protocols are essentially a group of related messages that are together required to achieve some form of multi-step flow see [here](https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0003-protocols/README.md) for more information.
+It is also important to note that in DID Comms, the message identification does not just identify the message, the message type also identifies the associated protocol.
+These protocols are essentially a group of related messages that are together required to achieve some form of multi-step flow see [here](https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0003-protocols/README.md) for more information.

 #### Message Id